-where $L$ is a suitable constant such that $\norm{U}_{L^{\frac{np}{n-p}}}=1$.
-The concentration compactness principle (see for example \cite{Lio,Hor}) allows us to focus on the case when $\rho$ is small.
-In this case, we claim that the values on both side are comparable to $\rho^2$.
-To demonstrate it, we can apply the mean value theorem on the right-hand.
-As for the left-hand side, we need to estimate the difference between
+In this scenario, we claim that the values on both sides are comparable to $|\rho|^2$.
+To demonstrate this, we can first apply the mean value theorem to the right-hand side.
+For the left-hand side, we need to estimate the difference between

 and